Panning (audio): Overview

-A pan pot has an internal architecture which determines how much of a source signal is sent to the left and right buses.
-"Pan pots split audio signals into left and right channels, each equipped with its own discrete gain (volume) control."
-This signal distribution is often called a taper or law.
+Pan pots split audio signals into left and right channels via an internal architecture that determines how much of the source signal is sent to the left and right buses.
+This signal distribution is often called a taper or pan law.

-When centered (at 12 o'clock), the law can be designed to send −3, −4.5 or −6 decibels (dB) equally to each bus.
-"Signal passes through both the channels at an equal volume while the pan pot points directly north."
-If the two output buses are later recombined into a monaural signal, then a pan law of -6 dB is desirable.
-If the two output buses are to remain stereo then a law of -3 dB is desirable.
+When centered (at 12 o'clock), the signal is sent equally to each bus.
+If the two output buses are later recombined into a monaural signal, then a pan law of −6 dB is desirable.
+If the two output buses are to remain stereo then a law of −3 dB is desirable.
 A law of −4.5 dB at center is a compromise between the two.
 A pan control fully rotated to one side results in the source being sent at full strength (0 dB) to one bus (either the left or right channel) and zero strength (−∞ dB) to the other.
-Regardless of the pan setting, the overall sound power level remains (or appears to remain) constant.
-Because of the phantom center phenomenon, sound panned to the center position is perceived as coming from between the left and right speakers, but not in the center unless listened to with headphones, because of head-related transfer function HRTF.
+Regardless of the pan setting, the overall sound power level remains approximately constant.
+Because of the phantom center phenomenon, sound panned to the center position is perceived as coming from between the left and right speakers.

-Panning in audio borrows its name from panning action in moving image technology.
+Panning in audio borrows its name from panning action in moving image technology; the term panning is derived from panorama.
 An audio pan pot can be used in a mix to create the impression that a source is moving from one side of the soundstage to the other, although ideally there would be timing (including phase and Doppler effects), filtering and reverberation differences present for a more complete picture of apparent movement within a defined space.
 Simple analog pan controls only change relative level; they don't add reverb to replace direct signal, phase changes, modify the spectrum, or change delay timing.
-"Tracks thus seem to move in the direction that [one] point[s] the pan pots on a mixer, even though [one] actually attenuate[s] those tracks on the opposite side of the horizontal plane."

 Panning can also be used in an audio mixer to reduce or reverse the stereo width of a stereo signal.
-For instance, the left and right channels of a stereo source can be panned straight up, that is sent equally to both the left output and the right output of the mixer, creating a dual mono signal.
+For instance, the left and right channels of a stereo source can be panned straight up, which is sent equally to both the left output and the right output of the mixer, creating a dual mono signal.

 An early panning process was used in the development of Fantasound, an early pioneering stereophonic sound reproduction system for Fantasia (1940).